How to visit Central Park for the first time in 2026

 Are there places to eat in Central Park?

 There are a few sit-down restaurants and snack bars in Central Park, but our opinion is - don’t bother.
-Places like the Loeb Boathouse, Le Pain Quotidien, Tavern on the Green, and Dancing Crane Cafe are all crowded and pricey.
+Places like the Central Park Boathouse, Le Pain Quotidien, Tavern on the Green, and Dancing Crane Cafe are all crowded and pricey.
 With so many hot dog carts and food vendors, we suggest just grabbing a snack or two and save your sit-down eating for outside the park.

 You might also consider packing a picnic lunch.
 Many visitors enjoy picnicking in the Sheep Meadow (just west of the Mall) or the Great Lawn (north of the Turtle Pond).
 Or with over 9,000 benches in the park, you can surely find a spot to sit.
 In NYC, there is certainly no shortage of places to pick up a sandwich for your Central Park picnic.